Upgrade Mac Kit with 47/50V Battery Option (~1,500W Max)

 - Interconnections between the Motor, Controller, all Accessories and the Battery are plug and play.

-- When the Upgrade Mac kit is combined with the V3 Cycle Analyst, it opens up the possibility to have Motor Temperature Monitoring and Power Rollback if motor temperature exceeds a programmed limit.
-It also allows various control functions and PAS Assi
+When the Upgrade Mac kit is combined with the V3 Cycle Analyst it opens up further possibilities.
+You can have Motor Temperature Monitoring and Power Rollback if motor temperature exceeds a programmed limit.
+It also allows various control functions and PAS Assist devices/modes when combined with the appropriate PAS Device.
+V2 CA is a simpler device that can still allow on the fly speed, current or power limiting to be accomplished.